JacobTheEldest/minesweeper/README.md

 - [x] Conventional Commits enforced by pre-commit hook
 - [x] Conventional Commits enforced by CI check
 - [x] Semantic Versioning as part of the CI/CD pipeline with semantic-release
+- [x] Build new docker image on each release

 ## Minesweeper Features

 - [x] Establish a react front-end minesweeper game board with in-memory game data.
 - [x] Establish basic game logic that enforces the above game rules on a 10x10 board.
 - [x] Each cell is an object that stores pertinent information for that cell (ie. wasClicked, isBomb, adjacentBombCount...)